My Hometown A - Z: Letter D

 I'd give anything

-'fore they're long gone I guess I just didn't know how
+When someone said count your blessings now 'fore they're long gone I guess I just didn't know how

 I was all wrong